microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 }
 ```

+Multiple Back Ends should be able to create tunnel connections for the same cluster.
+When that happens, the load balancing rules for the cluster should apply, and balance between the active tunnels.
+The reason for this is scalability so that there is not a single point of failure.

 ## Back End

 The Back End instance is the proxy that will reside on the same network as the resources that should be exposed.
 The Back End will need to be able to connect to those resources, and also be able to create a WebSocket connection to the Front End server(s).

 The backend proxy is configured with routes and destinations that it wishes to expose to the front end.
-Only URLs matching its routes should be callable via it, so that configuration is critical to the security of the tunnel.
+Only URLs matching its routes should be proxyable via it, so that configuration is critical to the security of the tunnel.

 The outbound connection to the front end needs to be explicitly made for each tunnel that the backend wishes to create.